 Happy birthday Danny

 1992 – Forward Danny Ings was born in Winchester.
 He arrived from Burnley in June 2015, with the fee eventually set by a tribunal at an initial £6.5m.
-He only struck four times in 25 games as he suffered two serious injuries, spending last season on loan at Southampton whom he joined permanently earlier this month for an initial £18m.
+He only struck four times in 25 games as he suffered two serious injuries, spending a season on loan at Southampton whom he joined permanently in July 2019 for an initial £18m.

 2001 – Czech keeper Vitezslav Jaros was born in Příbram.
 He signed from SK Slavia Praha in August 2017, making his first appearance for the club in our 6-0 friendly win at Tranmere Rovers in July 2019, and making it onto the first-team bench for the first time in February 2020.

 1979 – Greek centre-half Sotirios Kyrgiakos was born in Trikala.
 He signed from A.E.K Athens for £2m in August 2009.
 He netted three times in 49 outings, becoming something of a cult favourite with fans before joining VfL Wolfsburg on a free transfer two years later.

 2005 - Peter Crouch played his first reds game as we beat Olympiacos 4-3 in a friendly in Vaduz in Liechtenstein.
 Luis García and Fernando Morientes struck before Milan Baroš nabbed a brace.

 2011 – Keeper Alexander Doni, winger Stewart Downing and midfielder Jordan Henderson all made their reds bows as we lost 3-0 at Hull City, with ex-red Nick Barmby featuring for the home side.

 2014 – We lost 1-0 to Roma at Fenway Park in Boston, as the Italian side claimed the Buick Trophy.